 I can almost promise you there will be a ton of ingredients and several you can't even pronounce.
 With my recipe, you need just 7 things.

-- AP Flour - You can also use bread flour.
+- AP Flour - I use an organic, unbleached, unenriched all-purpose bread.
+You can also use bread flour.
 I've not tested this recipe with an gluten-free all-purpose blend, but you can certainly try it.

 - Water - Warm water works best.